elopio/docs/source/includes/_events.md

 <a name="UniverseForked"></a>UniverseForked            | [Augur](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Augur.sol) | A [Market](#market) in `universe` has had its [Tentative Outcome](#tentative-outcome) [Challenged](#challenge) with a [Dispute Bond](#dispute-bond) greater than the [Fork Threshold](#fork-threshold), which has caused `universe` to [Fork](#fork). | universe |
 <a name="WhitelistAddition"></a>WhitelistAddition    | [Augur](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Augur.sol) | The Ethereum contract address `addition` was added to Augur's whitelisted contracts.
 (Many of the functions in Augur's Solidity smart contracts are only callable by contracts that have been whitelisted.) | &nbsp; | addition
 <a name="WinningsRedeemed"></a>WinningsRedeemed     | [Augur](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Augur.sol) | The Ethereum contract address `reportingParticipant` has allowed `reporter` to redeem `amountRedeemed` [REP](#rep) in `market` of `universe` for the [Outcome](#outcome) `payoutNumerators`. `reporter` also received `reportingFeesReceived` in ETH. | universe, reporter, market | reportingParticipant, amountRedeemed, reportingFeesReceived, payoutNumerators

-In addition to these on-contract events, `augur.filters.listen` also accepts a callback for the `block` listener, which fires whenever a new block arrives.
-The argument passed to its callback is the hash (as a hex string) of the new block.

-<aside class="success">Events are retrieved either via push notification (if connected via websocket) or by polling the Ethereum node (if using HTTP RPC).
-If polling, augur.js will check for new events every 6 seconds.</aside>